Pallavi-medidi/Water-Quality-prediction/README.md

 **Usage**

+Open the project in Visual Studio Code

 Prepare your water quality dataset in a compatible format (e.g., CSV, Excel).

 Explore and preprocess the dataset using provided scripts or tools of your choice.

+Execute the provided script to perform feature selection.

 Train the SVM model by running the training script.